dneprojects/habitron/developer_doc.md

 They were the data-fetch half of `communicate.py` that genuinely was not a forward -- and the only reason `save_config_data` and async file writing existed here.
 What they wrote went to `custom_components/habitron/data/`, inside the integration's own directory, which an update replaces wholesale.

-A service whose output is deleted by the next version update is not a place to keep a configuration backup.
+Nothing replaces them, and nothing should.
+The SmartHub itself produces the `.smc`, `.smg` and `.smr` files in a better form than this integration ever did, which leaves these services duplicating -- worse -- what the device already offers.
+Saving a *status* dump is a different matter, but it belongs in the hub as a special function too: the integration's job is to bind the bus model to entities, not to be a file exporter for it.

 ### An event counts as ours under any of the hub's names
 `update_entity` compared the stamp on a pushed event against a single spelling,